Competitive comparison

 3

-Five built-in orchestration modes (chat, compare, blend, judge, mesh) are available as native API operations, eliminating the need to build multi-model workflows on top of a basic proxy layer.
+All five orchestration modes (chat, compare, blend, judge, mesh) are native API operations, eliminating the need to build multi-model workflows on top of a basic proxy layer.

 How to migrate from Generic LLM Gateways